trajeshbe/LLM/Short Story.markdown

 [Rajesh] Well, i know that you must be thinking ....this plot is something that can be fit into any part of the world and can resonate "N" number of stories :) ..
-Still, lets do it and see if we have thought ChatGPT the same wicked ways ! ha ha..
+Still, lets do it and see if we have taught ChatGPT the same wicked ways ! ha ha..
 I have named the characters in native language to ensure the least some handwork for ChatGPT in a otherwise a toy story!..
 Nevertheless, our objective is to learn LLMs, Fine tuning and RAG .Come on, the floor is yours ChatGPT. lets go ahead !!!

 ## Part 1: A Kingdom Reclaimed